ellipsis/ellipsis-cron/README.md

 # Ellipsis-Cron [![Build Status][travis-image]][travis-url] [![Documentation status][docs-image]][docs-url] [![Latest tag][tag-image]][tag-url] [![Gitter chat][gitter-image]][gitter-url]

-**Warning: The project is in a verry early alpha stage!
+**Warning: The project is in a early alpha stage!
 Run at own risk!**

 Ellipsis-Cron is an [Ellipsis][ellipsis] extension to manage cron jobs.